CryptoDevving/BITCOIN-swap-dapp/README.md

 ![🏆](https://github.com/?raw=true)

-# 🏆🏆🏆 Zoo Swap DApp 🏆🏆🏆
+# 🏆🏆🏆 BITCOIN Swap DApp 🏆🏆🏆
-UI of the decentralized exchange service between ethereum and zoo tokens.
+UI of the decentralized exchange service between ethereum and BITCOIN tokens.

 ## 📜 Contract
 Will be another seperate project.